Skip to content

 • Know the Warning Signs: Even with proactive care, always seek immediate medical attention if you experience acute cardiovascular symptoms like chest pain, shortness of breath, or unexplained jaw or arm pain.

-Having Sjögren's syndrome increases your risk for heart disease due to chronic inflammation, but it does not mean you will definitely develop it.
+Having Sjögren's disease increases your risk for heart disease due to chronic inflammation, but it does not mean you will definitely develop it.
 Proactive management of your autoimmune condition and traditional heart health factors can significantly lower your risk.

 How does inflammation from Sjögren's affect my arteries?